This section describes how does wxWidgets support Unicode and how can it affect your programs.

 See also http://unicode.org/glossary/ for the official definitions of the terms reported above.

 Since wxWidgets 3.0 Unicode support is always enabled and while building the library without it is still possible, it is not recommended any longer and will cease to be supported in the near future.
-This means that internally only Unicode strings are used and that, under Microsoft Windows, Unicode system API is used which means that wxWidgets programs require the Microsoft Layer for Unicode to run on Windows 95/98/ME.
+This means that internally only Unicode strings are used and that, under Microsoft Windows, Unicode system API is used.

 However, unlike the Unicode build mode of the previous versions of wxWidgets, this support is mostly transparent: you can still continue to work with the narrow (i.e. current locale-encoded